Particular/docs.particular.net/nservicebus/handlers/accessing-data.md

 When using an Object/Relational Mapper (ORM) like Entity Framework for data access, there is the ability to either inject the data context object via dependency injection or create a data context on the fly and reuse the connection.

-#### Create data context

 Creating a data context on-the-fly means that any other handler will work disconnected from that data context.
 This is a fairly easy approach, except when messages are processed by more than one handler, this is not a suggested approach.

-#### Data context via dependency injection

 An alternative option that does work with multiple handlers processing a single message, is to inject the data context of an ORM via dependency injection.
-More information can be found in the SQL persistence documentation about [persistence/sql/accessing-data.md](persistence/sql/accessing-data).
+More information can be found in the SQL persistence documentation about [accessing data](/persistence/sql/accessing-data.md).